Level 1 Humanities, Music and Studio Art FAQs

 Do I register in the summer for all my Level I courses?

 - Yes.
-You will choose and register for courses for the full academic
+When registration opens for you in June, you will choose and register for courses for the full academic

 year, i.e. both Term 1 (fall) and Term 2 (winter).